General Principles of Secondary Active Transporter Function: Transporters as gated pores

 \subsection{Gates as molecular building blocks}

-Since X-ray crystallography has revealed the molecular structures of a range of transporters, various authors have identified domains of these proteins that regulate access to binding sites with gates, as summarized by \citet{Forrest:2011ys}.
+Since X-ray crystallography and cryo-electron microscopy have revealed the molecular structures of a range of transporters, various authors have identified domains of these proteins that regulate access to binding sites with gates, as summarized by \citet{Forrest:2011ys}.
 A particular terminology of \emph{thin} and \emph{thick} gates originated in the structural analysis of LeuT-like transporters \citep{Krishnamurthy:2009ij, Abramson:2009ci}.
 Thin gates are generally considered to be parts of the protein whose movement can prevent the exchange of ions or substrates with the intra- or extracellular solution.
 Perhaps somewhat confusingly, the conformational transition that is responsible for alternating access, or rather the sum of moving structural elements, is sometimes considered the thick gate.
 In other transporter families, such as the MFS transporters, no special distinction between thin and thick gates is commonly made.

-Although there is some ambiguity in how to define gates, they are nevertheless recognizable molecular entities. \citet{Diallinas:2014bs} concludes, based on work in the purine transporter UapA, that physiological transport properties are determined by intramolecular interactions between binding sites and gating elements, similar to ones present in channels. \citet{LeVine:2016ab} quantitatively analyzed the mechanism of the LeuT transporter with a particular emphasis on the allosteric coupling between ions, substrate, and the protein.
+Although there is some ambiguity in how to define gates, they are nevertheless recognizable molecular entities. \citet{Diallinas:2014bs} concludes, based on work in the purine transporter UapA, that physiological transport properties are determined by intramolecular interactions between binding sites and gating elements, similar to ones present in channels. \citet{LeVine:2016aa} quantitatively analyzed the mechanism of the LeuT transporter with a particular emphasis on the allosteric coupling between ions, substrate, and the protein.
 Based on experimental and simulation data, they concluded that LeuT is best described with an \emph{allosteric gated pore alternating access mechanism} in which gate movement is strongly coupled to binding and the other gates.

-We will illustrate the physical reality of gates in transporters in an example, the Mhp1 transporter (a member of the LeuT-like family of APC (amino acid-polyamine-organoCation) transporters \citep{Vastermark:2014kl}), and in Section~\ref{sec:gatestates}, where also members of the major facilitator superfamily (MFS) \citep{Marger:1993fu} will be included.
+Further examples will be shown in Section~\ref{sec:examples}.